MidSpike/iris-utilities/README.md

 ### Why is I.R.I.S.
 Utilities on GitHub?
 There are a few reasons for this:

 1) I decided that I.R.I.S.
-Utilities is a Discord Bot for the people; therefore, it's source-code should be viewable by the public!
+Utilities is a Discord Bot for the people; therefore, it's source-code should be viewable by the public.

-2) Open-source software is good for the end-user: bug fixes, security patches, and general improvements can be quickly generated!
+2) Open-source software is good for the end-user: bug fixes, security patches, and general improvements can be made faster.

-3) By making the code public, I hope to allow people to scrutinize my work to make I.R.I.S. better!
+3) By making the source-code public, I hope to allow people to scrutinize my work to make I.R.I.S. even better.

 ### Am I allowed to make a Discord Bot from I.R.I.S.
 Utilities source-code?
 Yes, you are allowed to create a Discord Bot from I.R.I.S.
 Utilities source-code. ([see restrictions below](#legal))